By Roy Burner (Minister of the Gospel)

 But God said to him, You fool, this night your soul shall be required of you; then whose shall these things be, which you have provided?
 So is he that lays up treasure for himself and is not rich toward God (Luke 12:16-21).
 The door of opportunity to do well; no longer availed itself, for his soul was required of him that very night!
 Had he not allowed covetousness to take hold; things might have been different!

 Scripture reveals that even though a door of opportunity is opened to all men towards the salvation of the soul; many shall follow their pernicious (destructive) ways, by reason of whom the way of truth shall be evil spoken of (2 Peter 2:2).

 A Bible commentary noted: Even though Christ's atonement extends to all men, including those who reject Him, they will (unless repentance comes) experience destruction, because of their destructive ways and continued rejection of the Gospel message.

 Scripture reveals: God spared not the angels that sinned, but cast them down to hell, and delivered them into the chains of darkness, to be reserved to judgment; and spared not the old world, but saved Noah the eighth person, a preacher of righteousness, bringing in the flood upon the ungodly.

-Turning the cities of Sodom and Gomorrah into ashes condemned them with an overthrow (to destruction), making them an example unto those that after (afterward) should live ungodly (2 Peter 2:4-6).
-The characteristics of Sodom and Gomorrah have now exploded to even greater proportions of ungodliness.
+Turning the cities of Sodom and Gomorrah into ashes condemned them with an overthrow (destruction), making them an example unto those that after (afterward) should live ungodly (2 Peter 2:4-6).
+We are seeing the characteristics of Sodom and Gomorrah exploding to even greater proportions of ungodliness than in those days!

 Scripture reveals a characteristic of Sodom and Gomorrah: The men, leaving the natural use of the woman, burned in their lust one toward another: men with men working that which is unseemly, and receiving in themselves that recompense (penalty) of their error which was meet (due) (Romans 1:27).